Bad Relationships Are Not Mistakes

 Relationships, however, are so fragile compared to these seemingly forever things.
 Sometimes, they escape the ticking-time-bomb by maintaining the people involved.
 Sometimes, they change by leaving them scattered apart.

 These times, you’ll end up seeing it as the ‘Wrong Relationship’: something you wasted time in, wasted your emotions upon and sacrificed things that now feel like they would have done you better in the long run.

 But, that is not right: the relationship was neutral.

 It was one of those inescapable moments.
 You think you’d do better if you went back in time — you would, no doubt.
 But that is because you-of-then is different from you-of-now: you have changed.
-What you’d do as the you-from-now if you were to go back in time is what you have learnt from going through all this amount of (ever-ticking) time.
+What you’d do as the you-from-now if you were to go back in time is what you have learned from going through all this amount of (ever-ticking) time.

-The relationship was an experience that taught you how to be with someone, caring for them selflessly, how to be with different types of people and how to be invested in somebody else’s happiness and well-being apart from your own.
+The relationship was an experience that taught you how to be with someone, caring for them selflessly, how to be with different types of people, and how to be invested in somebody else’s happiness and well-being apart from your own.

-It teaches you to open up, to speak up your thoughts and vulnerabilities, to communicate effectively and to give and earn trust.
+It teaches you to open up, to speak up your thoughts and vulnerabilities, to communicate effectively, and to give and earn trust.
 You learn the power of care, affection, loyalty, and love.
 It taught you to be more than one person.